Why it’s better than any other meat.

 You probably have heard the following question a couple of times: What about the risks of radiation and lead poisoning in the meat?
 Some people are afraid that game meat is harmful.
 But you can give them the all-clear!
 Nowadays radioactivity from the Chernobyl disaster of 1986 only affects wild boars in certain areas because the boars dig through the ground and eat mushrooms from below the surface.
 In those areas where there is still a risk of radioactivity, meat from boars is tested and the meat is only allowed to go on sale if the radiation is found to be below a certain level may the meat go on sale.

-Last but not least: The flavour needs mentioning.
+Last but not least: The flavor needs mentioning.
 Many people love the unique taste of wild game.
-Due to the natural way of life the meat from wild animals has a distinctive flavour to it.
+Due to the natural way of life the meat from wild animals has a distinctive flavor to it.
 It can definitely cater for all tastes!
 There are many different ways to prepare and cook the meat – either traditional or fancy, roasted or as ragout, processed as sausages or ham… Your imagination knows no limits when it comes to cooking game!
 Should there be leftovers, the meat can easily be deep-frozen.
 All you need to do is seal the meat hermetically and label the package with the type of meat, the weight and the date of freezing.
 There is even an advantage to putting the meet in the freezer: You can unfreeze it whenever you like and enjoy a tasty meal.